yevgenykuz/github-jenkins-workflow-example/README.rst

 #.
 "Apply rule to" -> master
 #.
 "Require pull request reviews before merging" -> tick it
 #.
-"Required approving reviews" -> select the minimum number of reviewers (depends on team size.
-If possible, 2 should be the minimum in my opinion)
+"Required approving reviews" -> select the minimum number of reviewers (depends on team size)
 #.
 "Dismiss stale pull request approvals when new commits are pushed" -> tick it
 #.
 "Require status checks to pass before merging" -> tick it
 #.
 "Require branches to be up to date before merging" -> tick it